WrenSecurity/wrensec-deploy-tool/README.md

   - `sign-3p-artifacts`
-    Generates GPG signatures for all unsigned third-party artifacts using the Wren Security third-party key, then deploys the artifacts to a provider.
+    Generates GPG signatures for all unsigned third-party artifacts using the Wren Security third-party key, then deploys the artifacts to JFrog.

   - `sign-tools-jar`
-    Generates a GPG signature for the version of the JDK `tools.jar` currently in use on the local machine using the Wren Security third-party key, then deploys the artifact signature (not the JAR itself) to a provider.
+    Generates a GPG signature for the version of the JDK `tools.jar` currently in use on the local machine using the Wren Security third-party key, then deploys the artifact signature (not the JAR itself) to JFrog.

-`PROVIDER` can be either of the following:
-  - `jfrog`
-  - `bintray`

 In addition, a `.wren-deploy.rc` file must exist in the current working directory in order for the package in the current directory to be deployable.
 At